 The capture appears in the dashboard's live stream within ~200ms — no refresh needed.
 We use Postgres logical replication via Supabase Realtime, so every authenticated browser tab subscribed to that inbox sees inserts the moment they happen.

 Click any captured row to open the inspector.
 You get the full method + path, the source IP and ASN, every header (cookies stripped for safety), and the body pretty-printed if it's JSON / XML / form-encoded.
+Binary uploads (multipart) get a hex-dump preview with a download button.

-Step 3: Verify the signature
+Step 3 — Verify the signature

 Most webhook senders sign their payloads.
 The Outworx HMAC verifier handles ten common schemes plus raw HMAC variants:

-• Stripe (v1, hex)
+- Stripe (v1, hex)

-• GitHub (sha256 + legacy sha1, hex)
+- GitHub (sha256 + legacy sha1, hex)

-• Slack (v0, hex, with timestamp basestring)
+- Slack (v0, hex, with timestamp basestring)

-• Shopify (sha256, base64)
+- Shopify (sha256, base64)

-• Square (sha256 over URL + body, base64)
+- Square (sha256 over URL + body, base64)

-• Linear (sha256, hex)
+- Linear (sha256, hex)

-• HubSpot (v3, sha256 over method + URI + body + timestamp, base64)
+- HubSpot (v3, sha256 over method + URI + body + timestamp, base64)

-• Zoom (v0, sha256, hex, with timestamp basestring)
+- Zoom (v0, sha256, hex, with timestamp basestring)

-• Zendesk (sha256 over timestamp + body, base64)
+- Zendesk (sha256 over timestamp + body, base64)

-• Outworx (our own Send-test signatures)
+- Outworx (our own Send-test signatures)

-• Raw HMAC-SHA1 / 256 / 512 in hex or base64
+- Raw HMAC-SHA1 / 256 / 512 in hex or base64

 The verifier auto-detects the right scheme from the captured headers.
 Open a capture, expand "Verify signature (HMAC)", paste your signing secret, click Verify.
 Math runs in WebCrypto in your browser — your secret never crosses our network.

 If the math passes, you also get a staleness check: schemes with timestamps (Stripe, Slack, HubSpot, Zoom, Zendesk) flag signatures older than 5 minutes, since most senders reject those as a replay defence.
+Useful when you're debugging "why does Stripe say my signature is valid but my handler rejects it" — odds are your timestamp tolerance is too tight.

-Step 4: Replay against your handler
+Step 4 — Replay against your handler

 Found a malformed payload that broke production?
 Reproducing it normally means asking the sender to fire another one — Stripe doesn't make that easy.
 Outworx solves this with one click.

 Hover the captured row, click Replay.
 The Send-test modal opens with the original body and headers pre-filled.
-Paste your handler URL (or https://abc.ngrok.io/webhooks for a local handler), optionally add your signing secret, and fire.
+Paste your handler URL (or a tunnel URL like https://abc.ngrok.io/webhooks for a local handler), optionally add your signing secret, and fire.
 We sign with HMAC-SHA256 in Stripe-v1 format under X-Outworx-Signature: t=<unix>,v1=<hex> so your handler can verify with the standard library it already uses.

 Replays drop the original sender's signature header — the math wouldn't verify against your secret anyway, and we add X-Outworx-Replay: true so a paranoid handler can refuse replays if it wants.

-Step 5: Send test events without waiting for the sender
+Step 5 — Send test events without waiting for the sender

 The Send-test modal isn't just for replays.
 From /webhooks, click Send test to fire any payload at any URL:

-• Method: POST, GET, PUT, PATCH, or DELETE
+- Method: POST, GET, PUT, PATCH, or DELETE

-• Custom headers: Authorization, X-Webhook-Source, etc.
+- Custom headers: Authorization, X-Webhook-Source, etc.

-• Signing secret: optional HMAC-SHA256
+- Signing secret: optional HMAC-SHA256 in your choice of scheme

-• Body: paste raw JSON, or pre-fill from a spec event
+- Body: paste raw JSON, or pre-fill from a spec event

-Lock the inbox down for production traffic
+Step 6 — Lock the inbox down for production traffic

 The default inbox is open — anyone with the URL can post.
 That's the point during exploration.
-When you're ready to point real traffic at it, open Security in the inbox toolbar and turn on any combination of the three layers:
+When you're ready to point real traffic at it, open Security in the inbox toolbar and turn on any combination of three layers:

-• HMAC signature — pick a scheme (Outworx, Stripe, GitHub sha256/sha1, Slack, Shopify, Linear, Zendesk, or Custom HMAC where you set the header name, algorithm, encoding, and prefix), paste the shared secret, and the receiver will reject anything missing or mismatched with 401.
-Schemes that sign a timestamp also get replay protection — configurable tolerance, default 5 minutes.
+- HMAC signature verification — pick a scheme (Outworx, Stripe, GitHub sha256/sha1, Slack, Shopify, Linear, Zendesk, or Custom HMAC where you set the header name, algorithm, encoding, and prefix), paste the shared secret, and the receiver will reject anything missing or mismatched with

-• Source IP allowlist — paste IPv4 / IPv6 CIDR ranges, one per line.
-Off-network requests get 403.
-Useful for providers that publish their egress IPs (Stripe, GitHub).
+401 + WWW-Authenticateso well-behaved senders prompt for the right ones. - Source IP allowlist — paste IPv4 / IPv6 CIDR ranges, one per line.
+Off-network requests get

 Each layer is independent.
 Replays auto-sign with the inbox's stored secret using the configured scheme, so a locked-down inbox accepts its own replays without you having to re-paste the secret.
 Secrets and passwords never round-trip to the browser — the dialog shows a "leave blank to keep" affordance so saving other settings doesn't expose the stored value.